saferi1023/GradWellbeing-App/README.md

-# GradWellbeing – Aora App
+# GradWellbeing – App
 > **Well-being of Graduate Students with AI-Based Monitoring**

-GradWellbeing (Aora) is a mobile app designed to monitor and support the well-being of graduate students using the **Job Demands–Resources (JD-R) model** and AI-driven analysis.
+GradWellbeing is a mobile app designed to monitor and support the well-being of graduate students using the **Job Demands–Resources (JD-R) model** and AI-driven analysis.
 The app collects self-reports and digital interaction data to help students and their advisors track stress levels, resources, and overall well-being.

+GradWellbeing is a mobile application designed as a data-collection tool to study graduate student well-being.
+The app securely gathers self-reported JD-R questionnaire responses along with selected occupational digital interaction data (chat, email, calendar).
+These datasets power our [**JDR-LLM**](https://github.com/saferi1023/JDR-LLM) research, where we apply large-language-model analysis to simulate JD-R scores and investigate graduate student well-being patterns.

 ---